 The bill amends section 955.222 and enacts section 955.13 of the Revised Code to establish a mandatory 10-day quarantine period for dogs that injure, seriously injure, or kill a person.
 During this quarantine, a dog warden or law enforcement agency will investigate the incident to determine the dog's future disposition.
 The investigation will lead to one of three outcomes: the dog may be deemed safe to remain in the community without further training, required to undergo training and rehabilitation, or determined to be a danger and humanely destroyed.
-If the latter two outcomes are determined, a court hearing will be held to finalize the decision regarding the dog's fate.
+If the latter two outcomes are determined, a court hearing will be held to finalize the decision.

 Statutes affected: As Introduced: 955.222